DoktorNik/DoktorNik/README.md

 ## Hi there 👋

+- 👋 Hi, I’m Doktor Nik
+- 👀 I’m interested in artificial intelligence development
+- 🌱 I’m currently studying computer science at university
+- 💞️ I’m open to collab but I am extremely busy already
+- 📫 How to reach me: nik at wrinklyideas com

 <!--
 **DoktorNik/DoktorNik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.